Skip to content

 You get in contact with your desired clinic/surgeon, go through an initial examination/consultation, and set a date for the surgery.
 Your physician provides you with the necessary information about everything you should and shouldn’t do before the surgery.

-Local anesthesia is applied to your scalp and you take your place on the operation table.
+Local anesthesia is applied to your scalp, and you take your place on the operation table.

 Harvesting